ApprenticeAI/frapy/docs/index.rst

     Download files and/or images associated with your scraped items.

 :doc:`topics/deploy`
-    Deploying your Scrapy spiders and run them in a remote server.
+    Deploying your Frapy spiders and run them in a remote server.

 :doc:`topics/autothrottle`
     Adjust crawl rate dynamically based on load.

 :doc:`topics/benchmarking`
-    Check how Scrapy performs on your hardware.
+    Check how Frapy performs on your hardware.

 :doc:`topics/jobs`
     Learn how to pause and resume crawls for large spiders.